Tskit for phylogenetics#

 mutated_tree = mutated_ts.first()

-print("Variable sites with the following IDs generated")
+print("Variable sites with the following IDs were generated:")

 for site in mutated_tree.sites():